OpenTranslationBible/open-bible/en-GB/18.Job/md/job-24.md

 ## Job 24:10

-> They compel the poor to go about without clothing,
+> They cause the poor to go about without clothing,
 > And they take away the sheaves from the hungry.

 ## Job 24:11